 Nuclear

-research and develop the processes, instruments, and systems for
+engineers research and develop the processes, instruments, and systems

-derive benefits from nuclear energy and radiation for society.
-They
+used to derive benefits from nuclear energy and radiation.
+They design,

-Many nuclear engineers design, develop, monitor, and operate nuclear
+develop, monitor, and operate nuclear plants to generate power.
+They may

-the development of nuclear power sources for spacecraft; others find
+specialize in the development of nuclear power sources for naval vessels

 Nuclear Engineering Resources |